csc-training/csc-env-eff/_slides/08_datamigration_io.md

 - SD Desktop is able to read encrypted data from Allas
    - If you want to make your data available in SD Desktop, you need to use *SD Connect* to upload data to Allas
    - Use `a-put` with option `--sdx` or command `a-encrypt` to make your Allas data compatible with SD Desktop

-# Questions that users should consider

-- Should I store each file as a separate object, or should I collect them into bigger chunks?
-   - In general: consider how you use the data
-- Should I use compression?
-- Who can use the data: projects and access rights?
-- What will happen to my data later on?
-- How to keep track of all the data I have in Allas?

 # Cleaning and backing up data (1/3)